Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 ### The Evils of Duplication

 * Maintenance is not a discrete activity, but a routine part of the entire development process
-* Every piece of knowledge must have a single, umambiguous, authoritative representation within a system
+* Every piece of knowledge must have a single, unambiguous, authoritative representation within a system
-* Dont repeat yourself!
+* Don't repeat yourself!

 ### How Does Duplication Arise?

 * The following can cause duplication:
 	* Imposed duplication : Developers feel there is no choice
-	* Inadvertent duplication - Developers have not realised they are duplicating code
+	* Inadvertent duplication - Developers have not realized they are duplicating code
 	* Impatient duplication - Developers get lazy and duplicate code because it is easier
-	* Interdeveloper duplication - Mutliple people on a team produce the same code
+	* Inter-developer duplication - Multiple people on a team produce the same code

-### Othogonality
+### Orthogonality

 * Code should be orthogonal
 * Two pieces of code are orthogonal if when one piece changes, the other does not have to change